The Native American Heritage Pathway

 We are extremely grateful to the families below who donated the funds for each of the plaques and benches.

 The primary purpose of the pathway is to provide an educational opportunity for members, residents and children to learn about the people who lived on this property as early as 540 A.D.
-Due to the generosity of our members, the plaques are fully-funded and will be fabricated over the summer.
-The plaques and benches will be as follows:
+Due to the generosity of our members, the exhibits are fully-funded.
+The exhibits and benches will be as follows:

-Plaque sponsored by Mary Byrd in memory of Harris Byrd
+Exhibit sponsored by Mary Byrd in memory of Jack Byrd

 Bench sponsored by Nils and Janet Anderson